 How do I report a material loss to QAO?

-• a summary of the loss, including what evidence the entity has
+- a summary of the loss, including what evidence your entity has

 Does it matter when the loss is reported?

-The sooner a loss is known about, the quicker action can be taken.
+The sooner a loss is known about, the quicker entities can take action.

-Both the FPMS and LG regulation require entities to report losses as soon as possible, but no longer than 6 months after they are discovered.
+Both the FPMS and LG regulation require entities to report losses as soon as possible, but no longer than 6 months after they discover them.

 What happens once I file a report?

-At QAO, we consider reported losses at the entity level (as part of our financial audit process) and on a collective public sector basis to understand emerging risks facing the public sector.
+At QAO, we consider reported losses at the entity level (as part of our financial audit process) and on a collective basis to understand emerging risks facing the public sector.

 At the entity level, we consider the financial impact and the adequacy of the entity’s response to the loss, including whether the entity requires changes to key internal controls and processes.